elo-enterprises/k8s-tools/README.md

 ### Embedding Tools With Aliases

-For using this pattern with your existing projects, you might want to maintain separated compose files and setup aliases.
+To use this pattern with your existing projects, you might want to maintain separated compose files and setup aliases.

 ```bash
 $ cd myproject